Prepare your Swamp Cooler for the winter

 Step 2: Turn off the valve of water attached to your swamp cooler or evaporative cooler:

 Your swamp cooler or evaporative cooler depends on a pump and a water tank to get the water.
 You must turn off the valves that supply water to your swamp cooler or evaporative cooler to prevent it from freezing and expanding inside the pipelines, causing them to burst and start leaking.
-You must disconnect the pipeline located between the source of water and your swamp cooler or evaporative cooler.
+You must disconnect the pipeline between the water source and your swamp cooler or evaporative cooler.

 When you have detached the pipeline of your swamp cooler or evaporative cooler, you can use compressed air to drain out all of the water found inside it to prevent it from turning into ice.